IsabelleDesle/VirtualGlobeTrotter/Team project.md

 - viola: installation guide, design doc
 - atvars: unity part
 - isabelle: functional analysis. all technical explanations that are now in the presentation must be transferred in the functional analysis. + use manual and installation guide.

+retrospective (ok)

 Documents to hand in:
 1/Presentation (PDF)